Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation

 \subsubsection{Verdict Generation}

 Each summary proposition receives a final verdict using the integrated outcomes of semantic, numerical, and logical validation.
 The verdict is assigned as shown in Equation (\ref{eqn:verdict})

-Figure \ref{fig:fact-check-table} provides illustrations of this decision process, showing propositions that were verified as supported or flagged as not supported under various consistency checks such as temporal, numerical and implication violations.
+Figure \ref{fig:fact-check-table} provides illustrations of this decision process, showing propositions that were verified as supported or flagged as not supported under various consistency checks, such as temporal, numerical, and implication violations.
 These examples demonstrate the operation of the fact-checking module.

 All of these combine to form a fact-checking layer, which works as per the examples demonstrated.
-In this way, each proposition of the LLM generated output can be verified effortlessly and can improve dependability in critical decision-making periods.
+In this way, each proposition of the LLM-generated output can be verified effortlessly and can improve dependability in critical decision-making periods.